 - 1. DIN MIDI: Use a USB-to-DIN MIDI adapter/sound card, and hook it up to the GR-1's MIDI IN DIN port.
 This works well enough for standard MIDI controls like notes, pitch bend, and the odd CC.
-However, a DIN MIDI connection is not the best if you want to have a lot of smooth automations. - 2.
-USB host-to-host interface.
+However, a DIN MIDI connection is not the best if you want to have a lot of smooth automations.

+2. USB host-to-host interface.
 For instance, the iConnectivity mio2 or the Sevilla Soft MIDI USB-USB [https://compasflamenco.com/midi-usbusb-p-4.html].
-As you may know the GR-1 has only USB A ports, and is a USB host.
+As you may know the GR-1 has only USB A - Q: Sometimes, when switching to a new preset, a parameter resets itself.
+What is this, and how to ports, and is a USB host.
 Your PC or Mac is also a host.
-There are no ways to directly make a USB connection between them.
-A host-to-host interface takes care of this.
+There are no ways to directly make a USB